etienneq/star-trek-timeline/doc/data-files.md

 * after - used for manuel sort order of current entry (see below)
 * details - some additional information regarding current entry

-All attributes are optional except for title.
+title and startDate are mandatory attributes.
+All other attributes are optional.
-Additionally at least one start date (gregorian date or stardate) must be set.
-Both can be set.

 The second to nth line contains the timeline entries.